nurpax/slimgui/docs/apiref.md

 <div class="raw-html-insert" data-apirefs="selectable"></div>

 ### Multi-selection system for `selectable()`, `checkbox()`, `tree_node()` functions [BETA]

+*TODO* Multi-selection is currently NOT supported in Slimgui.
+[Issue #16](https://github.com/nurpax/slimgui/issues/16) tracks this implementation.

 - This enables standard multi-selection/range-selection idioms (CTRL+Mouse/Keyboard, SHIFT+Mouse/Keyboard, etc.) in a way that also allows a clipper to be used.
 - `SelectionUserData` is often used to store your item index within the current view (but may store something else).
 - Read comments near `MultiSelectIO` for instructions/details and see 'Demo->Widgets->Selection State & Multi-Select' for demo.